My Favorite Guided Tours of Chicago

 www.insidechicagowalkingtours.com

-Chicago’s river tours are outstanding, with boats taking you to see several famous buildings representing multiple architectural styles.
-However, you just see the exterior of these landmark structures, thus missing the oftimes dazzling interior design.
+Chicago’s river tours are outstanding, with boats showing several famous buildings representing multiple architectural styles.
+However, you just see the exterior of these landmark structures, thus missing the dazzling interior design of the time.
 In this case, Inside Chicago Walking Tours is the small business I recommend.
-Not only did I receive a personal invite from owner Hillary Marzec, but the tours itself are phenomenal.
+Not only did I receive a personal invite from owner Hillary Marzec, but the tours are phenomenal.
 Of the public walking tours available, I was fortunate to be part of The two-hour World Within (1) tour.
-In detail, a tour guide takes you to see some of the most stunning interiors within the Chicago Loop area.
+In detail, a tour guide takes you to some of the most stunning interiors in the Chicago Loop area.
 For instance, you get to see the lobby of the Rookery, noted for its Frank Lloyd Wright redesign.
-In addition, you’ll make stops inside the historic Chicago Board of Trade building, Marquette building and the Palmer House.
+In addition, you’ll make stops inside the historic Chicago Board of Trade building, the Marquette Building, and the Palmer House.
 Your tour concludes inside the Chicago Cultural Center, formerly the Chicago Public Library.
-It is here that you can see what may be the world’s largest dome made of Tiffany glass.
+Here, you can see what may be the world’s largest dome made of Tiffany glass.

 Related: Minority & Women-Owned Chicago Businesses